openl2m/openl2m/docs/configuration/hpe_comware_api.rst

 **Credentials Profile:**

 Select the proper profile that stores the API credentials.
 Note that these same credentials are used for any Commands applied to this device.
+Make sure you do not verify SSL/SSH if your device has a self-signed certificate.

 **Group Membership section:**